Darren Aronofsky: Personal life

 Aronofsky began dating English actress Rachel Weisz in 2001, and they were engaged in 2005.
 They lived in Manhattan's East Village and had a son on May 31, 2006.
 In November 2010, they announced that they had been separated for months but were raising their son together.

 In September 2016, he began dating American actress Jennifer Lawrence, whom he met during the filming of Mother!.
 The relationship ended in November 2017.

 In 2018, Aronofsky was in a relationship with Russian actress Aglaya Tarasova, daughter of actress Kseniya Rappoport.
-In 2020, he began dating futurist Alice Lloyd George.

 Aronofsky said of his spiritual beliefs in 2014, "I think I definitely believe.
 My biggest expression of what I believe is in The Fountain."
 In 2022, he said, "I do TM [Transcendental Meditation] and I love it.
 It's a really helpful exercise."

 In 2024, both he and his sister Patti became Polish citizens.
 His Polish lawyer explained that Aronofsky applied for Polish citizenship to fulfill his parents' wish.